IHOXOHI/Hello-World/README.md

-# CO2 Sensirion SCD sensor and upython
+# CO2 Sensirion SCD41 sensor and upython
-A repository of a CO2 detector with scd30 and scd41 sensors, adapted to differents boards using micropython language.
+A repository of a CO2 detector with scd41 sensor, adapted to differents boards using micropython language.
-See my own page on : www.cosmocratie.fr
-Enjoy!